microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-shakeshake.md

 ### Start VS Code

-- Start VS Code.
+- Make sure your DevKit is not connected to your PC.
-- Connect the DevKit to your computer.
+- Start Visual Studio Code.
 - Connect the IoT DevKit to your computer.
 - Make sure [Azure IoT Workbench](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-iot-workbench) is installed.